eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.markdown

 - Adding players that are not from the Premier League (i.e. La Liga, Bundesliga, Serie A, Ligue 1, etc.)
 - Inputting even more quantitative statistics that are tracked per player.
 - Research on a player's influence outside the game (i.e. marketability score)

 ---

+# So What? <a name="sowhat"></a>

+The method that I’m proposing is one that is driven by quantitative analysis.
+If a salary is determined solely by tracked stats and a player’s performance, this could be a great way to standardize how a player’s salary is determined.
+Currently, salaries are negotiated between a player’s agent and the club.
+Since so much of this process is unclear, salary inequality often has a negative impact on a team.
+By standardizing salary negotiations, clubs can avoid overpaying on the market and spending millions on unfruitful gambles.

+---